Self-Supervised Dynamical System Representations for Physiological Time-Series: PULSE Approach

 To minimize Eq.~\ref{eq:cross}, $f_{\rm sys}$ must extract shared information from ${\bf Y}_i$ that can explain the evolution of ${\bf Y}_j$.
-This means encoding only the underlying system variables ${\bf \Theta}^{(s)}$, since these are the factors that remain invariant across samples from the same system.
-Furthermore, because $\mathcal{P}$ involves optimizing over randomly chosen pairs, $f_{\rm sys}$ cannot rely on sample-specific information from ${\bf Y}_i$, since this information will not be present in ${\bf Y}_j$ and may increase $\mathcal{L}_{\rm Cross}$ if present.
+This means encoding only the underlying system variables ${\bf \Theta}^{(s)}$, since these factors remain invariant across samples from the same system.
+Furthermore, because $\mathcal{P}$ involves optimizing over randomly chosen pairs, $f_{\rm sys}$ cannot rely on sample-specific factors from ${\bf Y}_i$, since this information will not be present in ${\bf Y}_j$ and may increase $\mathcal{L}_{\rm Cross}$ if present.
 Thus, the $\mathcal{L}_{\rm Cross}$ loss encourages the encoder to discard non-shared factors and focus only on shared system information.

-{\bf Cross-Reconstruction with PULSE Pseudo-Pairs.} Unfortunately, a problem in Eq.~\ref{eq:cross} is that, in an unlabeled dataset, we do not have access to $\mathcal{I}_s$ and therefore cannot sample from $\mathcal{P}$.
-Instead, we propose a sampling strategy that constructs semantically similar time series pseudo-pairs $(\mathbf{Y}_i, \widetilde{\mathbf{Y}}_i)$ from a single sample.
-Since ${\bf \Theta}^{(s)}$ are independent of the initial condition in Eq.~\ref{eq:dataset-level-generative-process} and should define dynamics that can generate time series from any starting state, representations that capture system information should generalize across multiple initial conditions.

-However, initial conditions cannot be chosen arbitrarily, as data may not be available to supervise reconstruction from arbitrary starting points.
-To address this, we select an initial condition at a random time step $t_0 \sim \text{Uniform}(1, W/2)$ within each window ${\bf Y}_i$, and task the model with reconstructing the segment from $t_0$ to the end.
-Note we restrict $t_0$ to the first half of the window to prevent overfitting to short subsequences.
-Thus, for any window $\mathbf{Y}_i$, we generate a semantically similar time series $\widetilde{\mathbf{Y}}_i={\bf Y}_{i,t_0:W}$ to serve both as a pair for estimating sample-specific information and as a cross-reconstruction target.
-By requiring ${\bf \Theta}_i$ to support accurate reconstruction across varying initial conditions, the encoder learns to recover only system information while remaining invariant to information about the initial condition.
-This leads to the PULSE pretraining objective, where ${\bf X}_{i,t_0} = [f_{\rm init}({\bf Y}_i)]_{t_0}$ and ${\bf \Theta}_i = f_{\rm sys}({\bf Y}_i)$.
-We find that using multiple $\widetilde{\mathbf{Y}}_i$'s to estimate the expectation can improve performance, and in our experiments we use up to four samples.